Jane Hutt

-Jane Elizabeth Hutt (born 15 December 1949) is a Welsh Labour politician serving as Welsh Government Chief Whip since 2023, Trefnydd of the Senedd since March 2024 and Cabinet Secretary for Social Justice since July 2024.
-She has served as the Member of the Senedd (MS) for the Vale of Glamorgan since 1999.
+Jane Elizabeth Hutt (born 15 December 1949) is a Welsh Labour politician serving as Welsh Government Chief Whip from 2023 to 2026, Trefnydd of the Senedd from March 2024 to May 2026 and Cabinet Secretary for Social Justice from July 2024 to May 2026.
+She served as the Member of the Senedd (MS) for the Vale of Glamorgan from 1999 until 2026.

 A member of the Parliament since its creation, Hutt holds the record for the longest serving Welsh Government minister and has served in every administration to date.
 She served continually in government from May 1999 until the November 2017 reshuffle, returning in December 2018.
 Hutt has held several of the most senior government offices, including Minister for Finance, Minister for Health and Social Services, and Minister for Education.

 Early years

 Born in Epsom, Surrey, on 15 December 1949, Hutt's Welsh-speaking grandparents are from North Wales, and her father was the pathologist Michael Hutt.
 Hutt was educated at Surbiton High School and graduated from the University of Kent, Canterbury in 1970 with a BA (Hons), gained a Certificate of Qualification in Social Work at the London School of Economics in 1972 and an M.Sc. at the University of Bristol in 1995.